kstenerud/concise-encoding/cte-specification.md

     }

-### Custom
+### Custom (Binary)

 An array of octets representing a user-defined custom data type.
-The internal encoding and interpretation of the octets is implementation defined, and must be understood by both sending and receiving parties.
+The encoding and interpretation of the octets is implementation defined, and must be understood by both sending and receiving parties.
 To reduce cross-platform confusion, multibyte data types should be represented in little endian byte order whenever possible.

-Custom data is encoded in the same manner as the [bytes type](#bytes), except that it uses the encoding type `c`.
+Custom binary data is encoded in the same manner as the [bytes type](#bytes), except that it uses the encoding type `c`.

 Example:

     c"04 ff 91 aa 2e"

+### Custom (Text)

+A string value representing a user-defined custom data type.
+The encoding and interpretation of the string is implementation defined, and must be understood by both sending and receiving parties.
+Every occurrence of the double-quote `"` or backslash `\` character in the custom data must be escaped with a backslash so that the ending double-quote delimiter can be found.

+Decoders must undo any escaping of quotes and backslash characters, and must leave the rest of the string value alone for upper layers to interpret.

+The custom text data must be a valid [UTF-8 string](#string), and must not contain escapes (other than for `"` and `\`).
+The data must not contain control characters or non-printable characters.

+Custom text data uses the encoding type `t`.

+Example:

+    t"cplx(2.94+3i)"